It’s been a while between drinks and blogs, right?

 Currently, our container packed up in NZ with Crown in December seems to be not leaving the country anytime soon. ( Hand on head Emoji ).

-I am also considering the possibility of travelling to Brisbane, Melbourne and Sydney renting an Airbnb and doing one on one appointments.
+An ideal new client is look for custom made jewellery in Noosa.
+However, there is also the the possibility of travelling to Brisbane, Melbourne and Sydney renting an Airbnb and doing one on one appointments.

 Would anybody be interested in this?